insightsengineering/presidio-cli/README.md

 Configuration file support parameters in yaml file:
   - language - by default only models and recognizers for `en` are available.
   [languages](https://microsoft.github.io/presidio/analyzer/languages/) list can be extended.
-  - entities - limit list of recognized entites to listed in parameter.
+  - entities - limit list of recognized entities to be listed in parameter.
 It is mapped directly to `presidio framework`.
   List of [supported entities](https://microsoft.github.io/presidio/supported_entities/)
   - ignore - list of ignored files/folders based on pattern.
 It is recommended to ignore `Version Control` files, for example `.git`